uwcartlab/webmapping/Chapter06/readme.md

 ### I. Procedural Code Refactoring

 JavaScript employs two different computer programming paradigms: [procedural programming](https://en.wikipedia.org/wiki/Procedural_programming) and [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP). ***Procedural programming*** uses individual variables, functions, and data structures to give step-by-step instructions to the processor.
 In contrast, ***object-oriented programming*** uses data and methods contained within complex data structures called objects.
 JavaScript is primarily a procedural language, but has some characteristics that allow advanced programmers to take an object-oriented approach.
-In the code for your Leaflet Lab, you have actually already used a bit of both.
+In the code for your Leaflet map, you have actually already used a bit of both.

 The chapter tutorials use the term **_function_** to refer to a set of tasks or routines written into the _main.js_ custom script, and the term **_method_** to refer to functions that are part of a library such as jQuery or Leaflet.
 This is an important semantic distinction.
 Methods are routines that look like functions but are included as part of an object.
 Functions belong to the domain of procedural programming: they are a set of instructions that can be used anywhere to redirect the flow of execution, and are not designated as part of a particular code package.
 On the other hand, code libraries use an object-oriented approach to classes and their methods so that specific ***child*** classes _inherit_ (as introduced in Chapter 5), or make use of, broader ***parent*** classes, requiring the parent method to be written just once for efficiency.

 To examine the difference, let's refactor some of the _main.js_ script from the end of Chapter 5.
 As you hone your programming skills, you will begin to notice places where your code is more lengthy than it needs to be and could be ***refactored***, or revised for efficiency.
 To start refactoring, look for code that occurs in a very similar form in multiple places in your script.
 In procedural programming, this repetition can be reduced by consolidating the duplicate code into its own function that can be called from multiple places to return the desired value.

-In the `updatePropSymbols()` function in _main.js_ of the Leaflet Lab example code, we recreate our popup content for each feature with script very similar to the initial creation of our popups in the `pointToLayer()` function (Example 1.1).
+In the `updatePropSymbols()` function in _main.js_ of the Leaflet map example code, we recreate our popup content for each feature with script very similar to the initial creation of our popups in the `pointToLayer()` function (Example 1.1).

 ###### Example 1.1: Duplicate code in _main.js_